Right to Access – Agency Information Guide

 If the records you are looking for are not published by us or available by informal request, you may wish to make a formal access application in writing under the Government Information (Public Access) Act 2009.
 Access applications are subject to application fees and processing charges.
 We will not however release records if there is an overriding public interest against their disclosure.

-Please note that NSW government school student records are retained until a student reaches the age of 25 years or for seven years after the student leaves the school, whichever was the longer period.
-They are stored either onsite at the school or at the Government Records Repository, and then destroyed in accordance with State Records Act disposal guidelines.
+Please note that NSW government school student records are retained by a student’s last attended NSW public school until a student reaches the age of 25 years or for seven years after the student leaves the school, whichever was the longer period, and then destroyed in accordance with State Records Act disposal guidelines.
 The department has limited resources and so schools are not usually requested to undertake searches for records which are subject to a destruction order.

 Counselling records are retained for longer, and searches will be conducted for these if you request them.

 Our business hours are 9:00am - 5:00pm Monday to Friday.

 Records from or relating to childcare centres must be requested under the Freedom of Information Act 1982 (FOI Act) instead of the GIPA Act.

 To make a formal access request please use the FOI application form or contact the Right to Access unit.

 Please send all FOI applications to the email address GIPA@det.nsw.edu.au.